 Is Qi Real?

-These are some of the most common questions I get.
+This is one of the most common questions I get.
 People are often surprised by my answer: qi is not an actual thing.
 There is no singular “life force energy”, not one that is the same substance every time it is mentioned.
 This is why no one will ever develop a test or a method to find it once and for all.
 A lot of Westerners with their understandable adherence to objective proof are underwhelmed by this answer.
 But if qi isn’t a thing, then why do I practice a system of medicine based around its existence?

 The way I think of it, qi is a metaphorical placeholder for someone to easily talk about physiological functioning and/or anatomical relationships and/or pathological mechanisms.
 As discussed previously, a system of medicine based on pattern recognition of signs and symptoms can develop metaphorical systems.
 This works so long as using the metaphor continues to give reproducible positive results for diagnosis and treatment.
 A metaphor is something that is not real yet nonetheless true.